 Finally, our driver stopped at a dead-end cul-de-sac, pointing down a dimly lit alley.
 We had arrived at our destination – Chamäleon Restaurant and Bar.
 As we entered, curious glances turned towards us – American tourists in a local hotspot.
 However, when we requested a table, we were initially told they were fully booked, despite several empty tables.

 Fortunately, the owner intervened and graciously led us to a table.
 We were given an hour to enjoy our meal, as the remaining tables were already reserved.

 A Fondue Episode to Remember

-We quickly perused Chamäleon’s menu and tried to order several things with our waiter (still the owner), but he shook his head and said no. We ended up with the one fondue dish he offered us, which only came with chunks of bread.
-I tried to order raw vegetables, but that was not an option.
+Eventually, we settled for the only fondue dish he offered, which only came with chunks of bread.
+I attempted to order raw vegetables, but unfortunately, that was not an option.

 Our check arrived, and our bill was equivalent to $80.
 We nearly fell over!
 It sure was a fun experience, but we definitely got taken advantage of.
 Still, it was an entertaining evening and a great story to tell back on the boat.

 For those of you wondering, we asked the Chef aboard the Viking River Cruises ship to heat our cheese for us.
 So, the next night, as we sailed under the amazing bridges of Budapest, he surprised us with it.

 Our fondue was beautifully plated and surrounded with vegetables and our bread for dipping.
 We were happy to share it with the other cruisers that were in the lounge with us.

 All in all, the fondue was a hit and worth every penny.